 VINE MINISTRY TEAMS

-- Jamie Chong - Team Lead & Young Professionals Connection and Deaconess over Communications and City groups
+- Jamie Chong - Young Professionals Connection and Deaconess over Communications and City groups

 - Jonathan Burditt - Greeter Team Lead